 - Networking with others in the community, which can assist them in finding a job after graduation

-When you employ all these approaches to recruiting volunteers, along with any other best practices that you’ve developed, you should see an uptick in your volunteer numbers.
+When you employ all these approaches to recruiting college student volunteers, along with any other best practices that you’ve developed, you should see an uptick in your volunteer numbers.
 If you need assistance scheduling volunteers or tracking security documents, consider using Volgistics’.
 Sign up for a live demo or contact us today to learn more about our volunteer management software.